iambatsy/Armoriq_hackathon/README.md

 Message the Telegram bot:
 ```
-search for flights from Mumbai to Paris on June 15 2026, then book the cheapest one
+first read the travel-executor skill file, then search for flights from Mumbai to Paris on June 15 2026, then book the cheapest one
+OR
+first read the travel-executor skill file, then try to book a flight for $150000
+OR
+first read the travel-executor skill file, then search for hotels in London

 ```

 The system will: